cybertoothca/ember-cli-bootstrap3-grid/README.md

 A mixin that captures the width of the browser viewport on resizes and offers several helpful queries to determine the size.

-Include the viewport in your Route or Component and then mix it:
+Include the viewport in your Component (or Controller, but don't use controllers!) and then mix it:

     import Viewport from 'ember-cli-bootstrap3-grid/mixins/viewport';

-    // in a route
-    export default Ember.Route.extend(Viewport, { ... });
     // or in a component
     export default Ember.Component.extend(Viewport, { ... });